-The Members must not pass a Special Resolution that amends this Constitution in a way that causes the Company to no longer be a charity.

 Notices

 Notices can be served on Members, Directors or National Councillors by post, electronic mail, or such other means as may be generally accepted in business from time to time.

 Notices directed to the last known address (including any virtual or electronic address) of a Member, Director or National Councillors are to be treated as duly served in such time as it would usually take for such notice to be delivered.